kp4ws/tower-of-dave/Design.md

 ### ShopDoor Interactable:
-Represents Dave Wessel interactable object.
+Represents ShopDoor interactable object.
 There is only one public function, InteractReceived, which is inherited from the Interactable class.

 ### Public Functions for ShopDoor Interactable:
 - **InteractReceived: () -> None:**